Last updated: September 14, 2023

 10. Australian National Botanic Gardens

-The Australian National Botanic Gardens make a great day out for the whole family.
+The Australian National Botanic Gardens makes a great day out for the whole family.
 Nestled at the foot of Black Mountain, you will find over 4,300 species of plants here in the gardens.
 There are six main walking tracks through the area, which claims to have the most diverse range of Australian native plants in the world.

-The range of spaces means you can never get bored.
 Some highlights we recommend are the refreshing valley of the Rainforest Gully, the waterfall in the Rock Garden, and the bright colours of the Red Centre Garden.
 If you are feeling very adventurous, you can even take the Summit Walk up to Telstra Tower at the top of Black Mountain.

-Official website with visitor information: Australian National Botanic Gardens.
+Official website: Australian National Botanic Gardens.

 11. National Library of Australia